orenbenkiki/total_space/README.rst

 To generate diagrams for visualizing the state machine, you can run ``python3 -m total_space.simple_model.py dot | dot -Tpng > complete.png``.
-This will generate a large, detailed, and hard to understand diagram, which might still be useful when debugging invalid and/or partial models; see the results of ``--partial dot`` and/or ``--invalid dot``.
+This will generate a large, detailed, but `complete <images/complete.png>`_ diagram, which might still be useful when debugging complex paths to debug `partial <images/partial.png>`_ or `invalid <images/invalid.png>`_ models.

-To generate more legible diagrams, it is possible to merge total system configuration states in three ways:

-* Using ``--names`` to ignore the internal state data.

-* Using ``--agents`` to ignore the messages-in-flight.

-* Using ``--focus AGENT`` (possibly several times) to ignore agents which are not in the focus.
+It is possible to use ``--focus AGENT`` (possibly several times) to ignore agents which are not in the focus.
+For example, using ``--focus client-1`` focuses on a single `client <images/focus.client-1.png>`_, which works pretty well.
+We also get a pretty reasonable diagram focusing on the `server <images/focus.server.1.png>`_ for a single-client system;
+less so for the `two-client <images/focus.server.2.png>`_.

+To generate more legible diagrams, it is possible to merge total system configuration states by using ``--names`` to ignore the internal state data and/or using ``--agents`` to ignore the messages-in-flight.
+Doing both gives a simpler `agents <images/agents.png>`_ diagram, at the cost of leaving out the messages passed between the agents and the details of their internal state.

-These options will merge otherwise-different system configuration states.
-Note this is done as a post-processing on the computed total states space.
+All the above options simply rename and merge otherwise-different system configuration states.
+Note this is done as a post-processing on the computed total states space, but prior to executing the selected command.
+That is, these flags are specified before the actual command (e.g. ``--names --focus server dot``) and can also be applied to generate simplified states or transition files.

-In addition, it is possible to control the generated ``dot`` graph:

-* Using ``--messages`` will create a separate node for each in-flight message.

-* Using ``--merge`` will merge nodes that only differ by the list of in-flight messages.
+A different set of options modifies the graph in an additional post-processing step, just prior to generating the ``dot`` diagram (hence, these flags must be giving following the ``dot`` command line flag).
+Using ``--cluster AGENT`` will cluster together all nodes with the same state of the specified agent (possibly repeated for nested clusters).
+Using ``--messages`` will create a separate node for each in-flight message, and using ``--merge`` will merge nodes that only differ by the list of in-flight messages.
 This is different from ``--agents`` above since here we keep the transitions between the states, and only merge them to a single node at the last moment.

+For example, clustering by server state (``--focus server dot --cluster server``) will `help
+<images/cluster.server.png>` somewhat when focusing on the server in a two-client system - in
+particular, we can see that the server can stay indefinitely in the "busy" state if the clients keep hammering it with requests.
+We also get pretty good results using both the ``--messages`` and ``--merge`` options, discarding the internal data of the agents using ``--names``, and using ``--focus`` to focus on the `server <images/detail.client.png>`_ (using ``--names --focus client-1 dot --messages --merge``).
+It even works well on the `server <images/detail.server.png>`_, with almost no impact from the existence of two clients.
+This also works pretty well demonstrating the issue with a `partial <images/partial.server.png>`_ or an `invalid <images/invalid.server.png>`_ model, at least as long as the focus is on the correct agent; otherwise, the `result
+<images/partial.client.png>`_ isn't ideal.

-Choosing the right combination of restrictions to highlight specific parts of the logic is a matter of taste and depends very much on the model and what you are trying to achieve.
+The bottom line is, YMMV.
+Choosing the right combination of restrictions to highlight specific parts of the logic depends very much both on the model and on what you are trying to achieve in the specific diagram.
-In this specific case, the following work well:

-* Very simplified but complete state machine: ``--names dot --messages --merge``.

-* Focusing only on the server: ``--names --focus server dot --messages --merge``.

-* Focusing only on the client: ``--names --focus client-1 dot --messages --merge``.